What does Gareth mean?

 Gareth Korben (G.K.), ..

 Gareth is an uncommonly occurring first name for males.
 Gareth is an uncommon surname too for both adults and children.
 (2000 U.S. Demographics)

 Which version is better?with its variant forms and related boy names.
-Garret, Garry, Garth and Gary (#560 the previous year) are the prominent alternative forms of Gareth (#unlisted) listed in the Top 1000.
+Garret, Garry, Garth and Gary (#560 the previous year) are the prominent alternative forms of Gareth (not ranked) listed in the Top 1000.
 Forms like Jeraint are uncommon.
-Usage of these boy names was at its most widespread during the years 1960-1969 (usage of 0.5663%) and has become much less since (usage 0.11%, down 80.6%), with the versions Garret, Garry, Garth and Gary becoming less fashionable.
+Usage of these boy names was at its most widespread during the years 1960-1969 (usage of 0.5663%) and has become much less since (usage 0.11%, 80.6% less), with the versions Garret, Garry, Garth and Gary becoming less fashionable.
 (2014 Birth Statistics)